17776: Premise

-A newly sapient Pioneer 9 is one of the main characters of 17776.
+A newly sapient Pioneer 9 is one of the three main characters of 17776.

-The story takes place on a future Earth where humans stopped dying, aging, and being born on April 7, 2026.
-All social ills were subsequently eliminated, and technology preventing humans from any injury was developed.
+The story takes place on a far-future Earth where humans mysteriously stopped dying, aging, and being born on April 7, 2026.
+All social ills were subsequently eliminated, world peace was established, and microtechnology protecting humans from all injury was deployed unilaterally.
 In the United States, American football evolved to include new rules, including those that allow fields thousands of miles long, hundreds of in-game players, and games millennia long.
-Over time, computers gained sentience due to constant exposure to broadcast human data.
+Over time, some technology, particularly space probes, gained sentience due to constant exposure to broadcast human data.

-By the year 17776, the space probe Pioneer 9 (called Nine) has gained sentience and made contact with Pioneer 10 (called Ten) and the Jupiter Icy Moons Explorer (called Juice).
-As Nine adjusts to a world radically different from that of the 20th century, the three space probes watch multiple football games occurring across the United States: a game using the entirety of Nebraska as a field in which the next point scored wins the game; a game in which players strive to possess every existing football autographed by obscure NFL player Koy Detmer; a game played between the Canadian border and the Mexican border deadlocked for 13,000 years at the bottom of a gorge in Arizona; an NFL regulation game between the Denver Broncos and the Pittsburgh Steelers that changed over 15,000 years into 58 playing teams owning and capitalizing upon portions of the field while the ball is lost; a 500 game that results in the destruction of the Centennial Light; and a game in which the possessing player is attempting to score an automatic win by hiding in his team's end zone for 10,000 years.
+By the year 17776, the space probe Pioneer 9 (referred to as Nine) has gained sentience and made contact with Pioneer 10 (referred to as Ten) and the Jupiter Icy Moons Explorer (referred to as Juice).
+As Nine adjusts to a world radically different from that of the 20th century, the three space probes watch multiple football games occurring across the United States: a game using the entirety of Nebraska as a field in which the next point scored wins the game; a game in which players strive to possess every existing football autographed by obscure NFL player Koy Detmer; a game played between the Canadian border and the Mexican border deadlocked for 13,000 years at the bottom of Horseshoe Bend, Arizona; an NFL regulation game between the Denver Broncos and the Pittsburgh Steelers that changed over 15,000 years into 58 playing teams owning and capitalizing upon portions of Sports Authority Field at Mile High while the ball is lost; a 500 game that results in the destruction of the Centennial Light; and a game in which the possessing player is attempting to score an automatic win by hiding in Eleven Jones Cave within his team's end zone for 10,000 years.

+17776, the year in which the story takes place, was likely derived from 1776, the year in which the United States declared independence.

 Format

-17776 is read by scrolling through web pages occupied by large GIF images and colored dialogue text, interspersed with occasional YouTube videos.
+17776 is read by scrolling through web pages occupied by large GIF images and dialogue text color-coded to individual characters, interspersed with occasional YouTube videos.
 The story is divided into chapters, which were originally published in daily installments between July 5 and 15, 2017.
 Much of the GIF and video content of the series uses Google Earth satellite imagery, 3D buildings, and other tools within Google Earth to create animations and visual effects.